PiethonV1/csci401w-sandbox-web-scrapingg/Assignments/4-final-team-deliverable.md

 ### Technical Architecture Overview

-Simplify a technical concept with an example:
+Simplify a technical concept with an example...

 Imagine Hinton.io as a live TV show about stock predictions.
 In this setup: